abiank/corsproxybrowser/README.md

 ## Wut?

-It's a web browser with a builtin CORS proxy. (running on 0.0.0.0:9000)
+It's a(n unstable) web browser with a builtin CORS proxy. (running on 0.0.0.0:9000)

 ## Running